 What is the bioavailability of micronutrients for dogs?

 Bioavailability is the amount of a substance that is absorbed into the body’s systemic circulation.
 When discussing dogs and their meals, it is the proportion of micronutrients that are digested and absorbed by a dog’s body, rather than being passed through as waste.
 The bioavailability of micronutrients for a dog will depend heavily on the quality of the food you feed it.

 Some dog foods have much more bioavailability than others — in other words, they are more digestible than others.
-Bioavailability is affected by many factors, for example whether a protein is animal-based or plant-based and the temperature that the protein is cooked at.
+Bioavailability is affected by many factors, for example, whether a protein is animal-based or plant-based and the temperature that the protein is cooked at.
 Animal-based proteins — discounting animal by-products- are usually of a higher quality because they contain more muscle and are more bioavailable.
 Additionally, food that is not cooked to within an inch of its life will also have higher bioavailability.
-This is because less enzymes will be destroyed during the cooking process and can therefore be used by your dog to aid digestion.
+This is because fewer enzymes will be destroyed during the cooking process and can, therefore, be used by your dog to aid digestion.

-To optimise bioavailability of micronutrients for your dog, look for foods which are dehydrated, freeze-dried, raw or frozen as these won’t have been subjected to such high temperatures.
-It may also be favourable to switch your dog to a raw diet so that nutrients remain present in their most natural form, providing maximum bioavailability.
+To optimize bioavailability of micronutrients for your dog, look for foods that are dehydrated, freeze-dried, raw or frozen as these won’t have been subjected to such high temperatures.
+It may also be favorable to switch your dog to a raw diet so that nutrients remain present in their most natural form, providing maximum bioavailability.